About the Fastly WAF rule management interface (original)

 If the accumulated score exceeds the configured threshold, the threshold rules take action.
 For more information on the threshold categories and action condition, please see the table in the threshold rules section.

 The Fastly WAF rule management interface allows you to change rule modes and threshold values that change the way rules behave in the face of potential web-oriented attacks.
-After changing rule modes, you can click the Deploy button to put these changes into production.
+After changing rule modes, you can click Deploy to put these changes into production.

 After clicking Deploy, you'll see a confirmation message asking if you want to deploy your changes.
 Click Yes to continue.